opencharles/charles-rest/architecture.md

         new Hello(                                     //it can say hello
-            new IndexSiteKn(                           //it can index a whole website new IndexSitemapKn(                    //it can index a site following a sitemap new IndexPageKn(                   //it can indes a single page new DeleteIndexKn(             //it can delete a whole index new DeletePageKn(          //it can delete a single page from an index new Confused()         //it may be confused, not understanding your command.
+            new IndexSiteKn(                           //it can index a whole website new IndexSitemapKn(                    //it can index a site following a sitemap new IndexPageKn(                   //it can index a single page new DeleteIndexKn(             //it can delete a whole index new DeletePageKn(          //it can delete a single page from an index new Confused()         //it may be confused, not understanding your command.